Alyssa Caroprese - Meteorologist

 Jennifer Lewke - Reporter

-Jennifer Lewke is an award-winning Investigative Reporter who is excited to call Albany her new home.
-Jennifer comes to the Capital Region from just down the Thruway.
-She spent 7 years as the Investigative Reporter at WSYR-TV in Syracuse, NY helping to solve thousands of viewer problems and exposing hundreds of thousands of dollars in taxpayer waste.
+Jennifer Lewke is an award-winning Investigative Reporter who is excited to now call Albany her home.
+Jennifer came to the Capital Region a few years ago from just down the Thruway.
+She spent 7 years as an Investigative Reporter in Syracuse, NY helping to solve thousands of viewer problems and exposing... hundreds of thousands of dollars in taxpayer waste.

-Jennifer is the 2010 winner of The Associated Press's highest individual honor for television news reporting in New York State.
+Jennifers investigation into a local bus company that continued to operate despite a federal shutdown order won her the 2013 Edward R. Murrow award for Hard News Reporting.
+Shes also been the winner of The Associated Press's highest individual honor for television news reporting in New York State.
 Her investigation into the State's decision to spend a million dollars on throw-away stimulus signs took home top investigative honors from the AP and Syracuse Press Club and pressured then-governor David Paterson to rescind the order.
 She has also written, produced and anchored two primetime specials on consumer-protection topics--both of which were named Best News Special/Documentary by the AP and Syracuse Press Club.

 Jennifer has also been honored by the SPC and NYS Broadcasters Association for her work on a safe driving documentary.

 Jennifer graduated in 2005 from the University of Pittsburgh at Bradford with a degree in Communications.
-Before focusing on Investigating Reporting, Jennifer was a go-to reporter on breaking news and high-profile stories.
-She's covered the three-state search and capture of Bucky Phillips, the mass shooting at a Civic Center in Binghamton and the devastating Megabus Crash in Syracuse.
-She's also done her fair share of live reporting during major lake effect snowstorms.
+While her focus is on Investigative Reporting, Jennifer is also a go-to reporter on breaking news and high-profile stories.
+She's covered the tragedy in Newtown, Connecticut, the Boston Marathon Bombings, the three-state search and capture of Bucky Phillips, the mass shooting at a Civic Center in Binghamton and the devastating Megabus Crash in Syracuse.
+She's also done her fair share of live reporting during major lake effect snowstorms!